practical-learning/object-detection-on-android/README.md

 Next we will label the dataset.
 To label the dataset we will label image tool follow the installation istruction here https://github.com/tzutalin/labelImg

-After installing Label Image tool open the tool and from the view menu option enable Auto save option.
+After installing Label Image tool open the tool and from the view menu option enable Auto save option , as this will save a lot of time while labelling the images.

+Select open dir option and open the images for train folder .
+First we will be labelling our training images and then we will label test images.
+After that select "change save dir" option and make one new folder inside train folder named annotations and open it.
+This folder will save all the labelled files.

+To start labelling press "W" key or select "create rectangle" option.
+It will highlight the cursor with two lines.
+Mark the desired object which you want to detect.
+After that enter the name of the object, this will be the label of this object.
+Same way mark all the other objects in image.
+After marking all the objects press "D" key and this will save the image and open next image.

+If you open the annotations folder in train folder you will see the xml files with same name as the name of image.
+Same way label all the images in train and test folder.

+Next we will setup Tensorflow Object detection API.

+Make sure you have Python 3 installed on your system.
+Install Tensorflow using this command ```pip3 install tensorflow==1.15```